varlanv/java-test-konvence/README.md

   the corresponding Java method.
 This can lead to confusing mismatches where test reports show one name, while the code refers to another.
 Similarly, if the method name is refactored, the `@DisplayName` can become outdated.
-* **Team Inconsistency:** Without a clear convention, different team members might adopt varying styles for naming tests or utilizing (or neglecting) `@DisplayName`.
+* **Team Inconsistency:** Without a clear convention, different team members might adopt varying styles for naming tests or using (or neglecting) `@DisplayName`.
 This can lead to an inconsistent test suite that's harder to navigate and understand.
 * **Focus on Readability, Not Just Rules:** Developers should be empowered to write highly descriptive, sentence-like test names using `@DisplayName`.
 The concern of manually creating a compliant Java method name, or keeping it synchronized, can be a distraction.

-`test-konvence` addresses these issues by automating the synchronization between your test method names and their `@DisplayName` annotations.
+`test-konvence` plugin addresses these issues by automating the synchronization between your test method names and their `@DisplayName` annotations.
 It allows your team to:

 * **Enforce a consistent naming strategy** across all JUnit 5 tests.
-* **Treat `@DisplayName` as the primary, human-readable identifier** for your tests.
+* **Treat `@DisplayName` as source of truth and the primary, human-readable identifier** for your tests.
 * **Forget about manual method name adjustments** – the plugin ensures method names are automatically generated or updated to reflect the `@DisplayName`.